gregersson/swift-snapshot-testing-vision/README.md

 # 📸👀🤖 SnapshotVision

-Snapshot testing your views based on what texts they contain.
+Snapshot testing your views based on what texts can be seen.

 This package runs text recognition using Apples Vision framework (https://developer.apple.com/documentation/vision/) and generates snapshot text files from views or viewcontrollers.